aaimio/logicful-templates/docs/README.md

 }
 ```

+A real life scenario could be to gather a bunch of JSS styles that are generated on a component's first render.

 **Notes**

 - You are **not** required to pass a function as the `<Magic>` component's children, but they allow you to execute functions.
 Passing regular children (i.e. React elements) will work fine.